applied-systems-biology/jipipe-website/content/download/_index.md

       <li>Click <i>Manage update sites</i> and select <code>JIPipe</code>. <strong>If JIPipe is not available, click <i>Add update site</i> and add a new site with the name <code>JIPipe</code> and the URL <code>https://sites.imagej.net/JIPipe/</code></strong></li>
       <li>Click <i>Apply changes</i> and wait until all downloads have been finished
       <li>Restart ImageJ and go to Plugins/JIPipe/JIPipe GUI</li>
       <li>On the first start, JIPipe will most likely detect missing dependencies.
-Just click <i>Resolve</i> and follow the instructions.</li>
+You can find information about this feature <a href="/installation/dependencies/">here</a></li>
     </ol>
     <strong><i class="fa fa-windows"></i> <i class="fa fa-linux"></i> Tip:</strong> If you want a desktop shortcut (Windows) or an entry in your application menu (Linux), open JIPipe and run <i>Tools &gt; Create launchers</i><br/>
     <strong><i class="fa fa-apple"></i> Info:</strong> We have only limited capabilities to test software on Apple computers and are aware of issues regarding the integration of external software (Python, R, Cellpose, ...).
 We are open to contributions to resolve these problems.<br/>